rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 ### Step 1.2: Update environment variables

 Before we create a local service using `az ml service create`, we must set two environment variables to enable data collection: `AML_MODEL_DC_STORAGE_ENABLED` and `AML_MODEL_DC_STORAGE`. `AML_MODEL_DC_STORAGE_ENABLED` must be set to `true`, and `AML_MODEL_DC_STORAGE` must be set to the connection string for the storage account you would like to use.
-A good option for the storage account is the storage account associated with your local compute env.
-When using an AKS cluster as a compute environment, the storage account associated with the env is the storage account used for data collection.
+One good option for the storage account is the storage account associated with your local compute env.
+When using an Azure Container Service cluster as a compute environment, the storage account associated with the env is the storage account used for data collection by default.

+To see the name of the storage account used by your compute environment, you can type:

 ```
 az ml env show -v
 ```

-In order to set these two environment variables, the commands would look like:
+The commands to set these environment variables would look something like:

 ```
 set AML_MODEL_DC_STORAGE_ENABLED=true